Opened in the summer of 1985, the LSU Natatorium has served as the exclusive home of the swimming and diving teams for the past 36 seasons.

 Custom made equipment by Body Masters and Eleiko

 Martin J. Broussard Center for Athletic Training

 LSU boasts the largest and most complete athletic training facility in all of collegiate athletics.
 Focused on aggressive rehabilitation, the Broussard Center for Athletic Training is furnished with the latest in technology and equipment.
-Some of the features of the 23,000-square foot facility include an on-site x-ray room, an in-house pharmacy, as well as state of the art hydrotherapy pools.
-The Broussard Center for Athletic Training is equipped with the largest hydrotherapy pools in both collegiate and professional sports and is one of the few collegiate training centers with a full-service pharmacy, as well as on-site x-ray room.
+Some of the features of the 23,000-square-foot facility include an on-site x-ray room, an in-house pharmacy, as well as state of the art hydrotherapy pools.
+The Broussard Center for Athletic Training is equipped with the largest hydrotherapy pools in both collegiate and professional sports and is one of the few collegiate training centers with a full-service pharmacy, as well as an on-site x-ray room.
 LSU is also the only school in college athletics with a training room equipped with a full-service vision center.
 The facility is named in honor of legendary trainer Dr. Martin J. Broussard, who served as LSU’s athletic trainer for several decades.

 23,000 square foot athletic training facility